SeanCooke13/InternTask2/README.md

 * `app.py` is the main file of the project
 ### Usage
 * Enter the integer that you desire to see the Prime Factors of
-* Click the "Go!" button and the application will print all of the prime factors
+* Click the "Go!" button and the application will display all of the prime factors
 #### Instructions:
 * Download all files from respository or clone from GitHub
 * In terminal, create venv using `$ python -m venv .venv`